dfelinto/blender-manual/manual/modeling/geometry_nodes/curve_primitives/star.rst

 ======

 Points
-   Number of vertices on each of the circles.
+   Number of points on each of the circles.

 Inner Radius, Outer Radius
    Radii of the two circles.